MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-overview.md

 ## Things to look out for

-### Anti virus incompatibilities
+### Anti-virus incompatibilities

 Because of how TTD hooks into process, there can be  incompatibilities that arise.
 Typically issues arise with anti-virus or other system software that is attempting to track and shadow system memory calls.

-If you run into issues of <TBD> type or see <TBD> message, try temporaily unloading any anti-virus software to deteremin if that is the cause.
+If you run into issues of <TBD> type or see <TBD> message, try temporarily unloading any anti-virus software to determine if that is the cause.

-Other utilities that attempt to block memory access, can also be probalatic, for example, the Microsoft Enhanced Mitigation Experience Toolkit.
+Other utilities that attempt to block memory access, can also be problematic, for example, the Microsoft Enhanced Mitigation Experience Toolkit.
 For more information about EMET, see [The Enhanced Mitigation Experience Toolkit](https://support.microsoft.com/en-us/help/2458544/the-enhanced-mitigation-experience-toolkit).

 ### User mode only

-TTD currently supports only user mode operation, so tracing kernel mode process is not posssible.
+TTD currently supports only user mode operation, so tracing kernel mode process is not possible.

 ### Read only playback

 You can travel back in time, but you can't change history.
-So you can use read memory commands, but you can't use commands that modify or write to memory.
+You can use read memory commands, but you can't use commands that modify or write to memory.

 ### System Protected Processes

-Some Windows system protected processes, such as PPL (Protected Process Light) process are protected, so the TTD can not inject itself into the proteced process to allow for time travel tracing.
+Some Windows system protected processes, such as PPL (Protected Process Light) process are protected, so the TTD cannot inject itself into the protected process to allow for time travel tracing.

 ### Trace file errors